-At least 13 killed and dozens missing after Typhoon Molave lashes Vietnam
+At least 25 dead and scores missing after Typhoon Molave lashes Vietnam

 Since early October, Vietnam has been battered by storms, heavy rains and floods which have affected more than a million people.

 The government said Typhoon Molave -- also known as Quinta -- had left millions of people without electricity and damaged 56,000 houses.

-Twenty-six fishermen also remain missing after their boats sank when trying to return to shore on Tuesday.

-Molave has weakened to a tropical depression after making landfall on Wednesday and is expected to reach Laos later on Thursday.
+It weakened to a tropical depression after making landfall Wednesday and is expected to reach Laos later Thursday.

-Heavy rain of up to 700 millimeters (27.5 inches) will continue in parts of central Vietnam until Saturday, Vietnam's weather agency said.
+Heavy rain of up to 700 millimeters (27.5 inches) will continue in parts of central Vietnam until Saturday, the weather agency said.

+Before it hit Vietnam, Typhoon Molave passed through the Philippines, where it caused flooding and landslides that disaster authorities on Thursday said had killed at least 16 people.